libgdx/libgdx.github.io/wiki/start/a-simple-game.md

 Again, we're subtracting the width of the sprite so none of the raindrops appear outside of the view.
 Success!

 That's only one droplet though.
 When it rains, we should have multiple droplets over the course of time.
 Let's move the droplet spawning code to the logic method.
 This will make droplets repeatedly every frame.
+Cut the line from the create method:

 ![Cut the droplet](/assets/images/dev/a-simple-game/12.png)

+Paste it into the logic method:

 ```java
 private void logic() {